-Student ministry is often nearly invisible to the Sunday Morning crowd.
+Student ministry is often nearly invisible to the Sunday morning crowd.
 The students often meet in a distant space on a different night of the week.
-Perhaps people will see a quick announcement slide for a pizza party, but that is about all the exposure they get to the youth of the church.
+Perhaps, people will see a quick announcement slide for a pizza party, but that is about all the exposure the youth gets to the church.

 How do we intentionally give the student ministry a larger platform in the church?